-In 1840, the newly crowned 18-year old Queen Victoria wedded her 20-year old first cousin—a German prince named Albert—in what would prove to be one of the most genuine and devoted marriages in the monarchy’s history.
+In 1840, the newly crowned 18-year old Queen Victoria wedded her 20-year old first cousin—a German prince named Albert—in what proved to be one of the most genuine and devoted marriages in the monarchy’s history.

 Queen First, Wife Second

-In getting married and in the early years of the marriage, she was very keen to show Albert that, although he might be the paterfamilias, she was the queen.
-That was the thing which counted most.
-Albert himself was a very earnest young man, by all accounts rather humorless.
-He had been educated at the University of Bonn.
-He was an intelligent and very gifted person.
+In getting married and in the early years of the marriage, she was very keen to show Albert that, although he might be the paterfamilias, she was the queen; that was what counted most.
+Albert himself was a very earnest young man, but by all accounts rather humorless.
+He had been educated at the University of Bonn and was an intelligent and gifted person.
 His uncle, the King of Belgium, King Leopold, had foreseen the possibility of a marriage between the two of them because they were exact contemporaries.
 Leopold had, in effect, trained Albert for the job of becoming Victoria’s husband.
 It was a gamble because no one could ever be certain that the marriage was ever going to come off.

 At first, Victoria didn’t like the sound of it.
 She wasn’t keen at all.
 When he came to Britain in 1839, she began to thaw because he was handsome and had excellent manners.

 At first, Victoria didn’t like the sound of it.
 She wasn’t keen at all.
-When he came to Britain in 1839, she began to thaw because he was handsome and had excellent manners.
-He was serious and charming and had many of the qualities she might have looked for in a husband.
+When he came to Britain in 1839, she began to thaw because he was handsome and had excellent manners; he was serious, charming, and had many of the qualities she might have looked for in a husband.
 It wasn’t long before she proposed to him.
 Normally, it would be the other way around, but she was the queen.

 The British people traditionally don’t like foreigners.
 There is a long history of xenophobia in Britain, and the fact that Albert was German made him a subject of suspicion.
-The queen understood that and so did her ministers.
-It was necessary almost as a matter of policy not to give authority to this man who had just arrived from Germany.
-It wasn’t until 1857 that he was given the title of Prince Consort.
+The queen understood that, as did her ministers.
+It was necessary almost as a matter of policy not to give authority to this man who had just arrived from Germany, and it wasn’t until 1857 that he was given the title of Prince Consort.

 Prince Albert the Useful

 The queen at first let him have no political authority at all.
 Gradually, his abilities began to show themselves and he started to be admitted into the interior circles of British political life.
-The first thing he did to get a good reputation was to restore the conduct of the royal household.
-The royal household was run in a chaotic way.
-Over the centuries, an accretion of special offices, duties, privileges, and rights had come in so that the palace was absolutely full of people, many of whom had very little jobs to do and for which they got very big salaries.
-For example, there were three different sets of servants, one to clear out the ashes from the grates, a second set to lay a new fire, and a third lot to actually light the fire.
-Not only was it cumbersome, it was very difficult to get the fire quickly changed when you needed it, that sort of thing.
+His first effort to get a good reputation was to restore the conduct of the royal household, which was run chaotically.
+Over the centuries, an accretion of special offices, duties, privileges, and rights had come in so that the palace was full of people, many of whom had very little to do and for which they received large salaries.
+For example, there were three different sets of servants, one to clear out the ashes from the grates, a second set to lay a new fire, and a third lot to light the fire.
+Not only was it cumbersome, but it was also very difficult to get the fire quickly changed when you needed it.

-Prince Albert took the whole thing in hand, rationalized the administration of the royal household from top to bottom, got rid of dozens of unnecessary servants and sinecure holders, with the result that the household was run better and at far less cost.
+Prince Albert took the whole thing in hand, reorganized the administration of the royal household from top to bottom, got rid of dozens of unnecessary servants and sinecure holders, with the result that the household was run better and at far less cost.
 You can imagine that the government is enthusiastic about anyone who can save it some money.
 It wasn’t long before the ministers began to realize that Prince Albert was a real asset.
-“We can use him.”

-When she was starting to give birth for the first time, less than a year after their marriage, he was admitted to the Privy Council, the group of ministers immediately around the monarch, and was named regent in the event of her death.
-This is a time when death in childbirth was common.
-Women often died in their twenties and thirties giving birth.
-So, the possibility of a regency re-emerged, and Albert was named.
+When Victoria gave birth for the first time, less than a year after their marriage, he was admitted to the Privy Council, the group of ministers immediately around the monarch, and was named regent in the event of her death.
+This was a time when death in childbirth was common; women often died in their twenties and thirties giving birth, so the possibility of a regency re-emerged, and Albert was named.
 That is a measure of his admission into the favored circles.

 A Very Intense and Warm Marriage

-Sometimes she would fly into uncontrollable rages against Prince Albert, and we have detailed written records of all their arguments.
-They have intense rows.
-They would fight verbally for a while, and then eventually he would withdraw and they would send letters to each other, many of which also still survive through which we can trace a documented course of their arguments.
+Sometimes Victoria would fly into uncontrollable rages against Prince Albert, and we have detailed written records of all their arguments.
+They had intense rows, fighting verbally for a while, and then eventually he would withdraw and they would send letters to each other, many of which also still survive through which we can trace a documented course of their arguments.

 His letters to her are rather condescending.
-He points out to her why it was that she lost her temper and where her faulty reasoning was, and eventually after a week or three she would feel better and they would get back together again and go off.
-So, in a way, it was a very intense and warm marriage on the whole.
-It certainly wasn’t entirely trouble free.
+He points out to her why it was that she lost her temper and where her faulty reasoning was, and eventually, after a week or three she would feel better, and they would reunite again and go off.
+In a way, it was a very intense and warm marriage on the whole.
+It certainly wasn’t entirely trouble-free.